kgrid-objects/opioid-collection/medication/opioid-collection/README.md

 # MiHIN Transition of Care Objects: Medication, Opioid
 This Opioid collection was created to allow for opioid screening across the MiHIN network.

-The collection currently consists of the following 4 knowledge objects:
+The collection currently consists of the following 5 knowledge objects.
+For the demo on March 30th, the knowledge objects that will be showcased are Medication Regimen Complexity Indicator (MRCI), Respiratory Depression Indicator (Triple Threat) and Opioid User Detector.

 1. Medication Regimen Complexity Indicator (MRCI)
   - Input: map of prescribed drugs (drug name, route, form, dosing frequency and additional directions) (e.g. {"drugList":{"atenolol 25 mg tablet":{"route":"oral","form":"capsules/tablets","dosingFrequency":"on alternate days or less frequently","additionalDirections":"take with specific fluid"}}})